ernsheong/jonlinblog.com/source/about.html.markdown

 Welcome!
 My name is Jonathan Ern Sheong Lin, and this is my personal site where I blog about life, software, and maybe Christianity.
 I live in Petaling Jaya, Malaysia.

-I am working a day job, but my real focus is on building products for myself and the world at [Belian Tech](https://beliantech.com).
+I'm working a day job, but my real focus is on building products for myself and the world at [Belian Tech](https://beliantech.com).
 Check out [PageDash](https://www.pagedash.com), Your Digital Web Scrapbook and [The Malaysian Pulse](https://themalaysianpulse.com), Beat of the Nation.

 Previous working experiences: